ichtrojan/fragrance/README.md

 ## Introduction

-This is a test project to demonstrate template rendering with Go.
+This is a Fragrance showcase built with Go.
+We hope this becomes an inspiration to you; feel free to use components of this codebase in your future projects.
+We built this to make ourselves happy, We hope you're happy looking at this project right now and you're making other people happy. ❤️

 ## Requirements